 Organizations across industries have been relying on Data warehouses for several years to handle their data.
 With the proliferation of a massive amount of operational data, organizations envisioned a single system to host a large amount of data for different analytics workloads.
 That single system that every data architecture is relying on is the Data Lakes.

 While the data lakes succeeded in the legacy architectures with an edge over the critical competencies, they failed to match the changing demands of the businesses in the areas of integrations, consistency, data quality, and machine learning algorithms.
 But here goes the saying, every problem comes with a solution.
 These limitations laid a foundation for a flexible and cost-effective data management architecture called Data Lakehouse.

 So this pops a question in a different dimension.
 Are the previous data models obsolete or a failure?
 To answer this question, we first need to understand data Lakehouse, its emergence, and the purpose it serves.

-Data Lakehouse: Data Lakehouse is an open data architecture that includes the best data lake and data warehouse components.
+Data Lakehouse: It is an open data architecture that includes the best data lake and data warehouse components.
 It addresses the problems and limitations of the previous data architecture models – Data lakes and Data warehouses.

 “A data lakehouse is a new, open data management architecture that combines the flexibility, cost-efficiency, and scale of data lakes with the data management and ACID transactions of data warehouses, enabling business intelligence (BI) and machine learning (ML) on all data.”DataBricks.